WindowsAzure-TrainingKit/DEMO-GettingStartedVMs/Demo.md

 ### Setup and Configuration ###

 1. Create a new Server 2012 virtual machine.
-	1. Create Empty Disk 1023 GB.
+	1. Create Empty Disk of 1023 GB.
 	1. RDP into the machine and initialize and format the disk.
 	1. Launch Windows Firewall with Advanced Security.
 	1. Under Inbound Rules Enable both File and Printer Sharing Echo Request Rules.